dan-moraru/dan-moraru/README.md

 ## 👨‍💻 About Me

-I’m a **Software Engineering student at McGill University** with a strong interest in building reliable, well-designed software systems.
-I enjoy working across the stack, from low-level problem solving to clean UI and developer-friendly tools.
+I’m a **Software Engineering and Economics student at McGill University** interested in building intelligent systems at the intersection of fintech, AI, and software engineering, from robust backend infrastructure to data-driven trading and decision platforms.

 - 🎓 B.A. student @ McGill University
-- 💻 Interested in software engineering, A.I, and backend development
+- 💻 Interested in Software Engineering, Finance & Economics, A.I
 - 🎯 Focused on writing clean, maintainable, and efficient code
 - 🌍 Fluent in **English & French**